apache/couchdb/share/doc/src/api/document/common.rst

 ===========

 .. http:head:: /{db}/{docid}
+  :synopsis: Returns bare information in the HTTP Headers for the document

   Returns the HTTP Headers containing a minimal amount of information about the specified document.
 The method supports the same query